What is the difference between the OIG-LEIE, GSA-SAM, and the state Medicaid exclusion lists?

 May I have multiple users?

 Absolutely!
-While there are some restrictions on number of users for the self-service packages and plans, we offer unlimited number of user licenses and logins as needed.
+While there are some restrictions on the number of users for the self-service packages and plans, we offer an unlimited number of user licenses and logins as needed.

 Do I need to verify my own “hits”?

 Unlike other exclusion screening companies, we do all the work for you from assisting you with formulating your screening list to verifying any potential hit we discover.
-If you signed up to our self service BASIC or ESSENTIAL package, you are responsible for performing verification of all potential matches.
+If you signed up for our self-service BASIC or ESSENTIAL package, you are responsible for performing verification of all potential matches.
 SAFER provides the management tools to capture your notes as you review and verify these potential matches.

 Where do I upload my employee and vendor lists?